 Religion & Literature is a scholarly journal providing a forum for discussion of the relations between two crucial human concerns, the religious impulse and the literary forms of any era, place, or language.

-Clare Costely King’oo, Religious Diversity and Early Modern English Texts: Catholic, Judaic, Feminist, and Secular Dimensions edited by Arthur F. Marotti and Chanita Goodblatt
+Clare Costley King’oo, Religious Diversity and Early Modern English Texts: Catholic, Judaic, Feminist, and Secular Dimensions edited by Arthur F. Marotti and Chanita Goodblatt

 Elizabeth Williamson, Martyrs and Players in Early Modern England: Tragedy, Religion and Violence on Stage by David K. Anderson